mamadmr/multi-vitamin-printer-server/README.md

 This server has two APIs:
 - Send a PDF file to the server and the server will print it.
-- Send the PDF file name and check if the file has been received or not.
+- Send the PDF file name and check if the file has been printed or not.